dex4er/tf/README.md

 - provides extra compact mode
 - allows to use multiple arguments when original command don't support it
 - adds automatically quotes for indexed resources
-- generates log file when `TF_LOG_FILE` environment variable is used
+- generates log file when `TF_OUTPUT_PATH` environment variable is used

 ## Prerequisities